CPS-Cornell/course/docs/labs/Lab1/Lab1.md

 ## Objective

 In this lab, we will explore the basics of wired communication protocols.
-We will implment I2C to integrate a time-of-flight sensor and IMU with the Raspberry Pi Pico.
-We will also use Camera Serial Interface (CSI) to interface a camera module with the Raspberry Pi Zero.
+We will implement I2C to integrate a light-based proximity sensor and IMU with the Raspberry Pi Pico.
+We will also implement UART to establish a communication link between the Raspberry Pi Pico and a Raspberry Pi Zero, and test the real-world transmission speeds, and implement a simple data compression algorithm to reduce the amount of data transmitted.

 ## UART